Oncorhynchus Nerka, from the Greek words onkos (hook), rynchos (snout), and Nerka, the Russian name for the species.

 The female Red salmon returns to her original spawning ground and lays her eggs in a gravel nest at the bottom of the river, lake or stream.
 The male Red salmon then covers them with sperm.

 At 4 months old the tiny salmon leave their gravel nest and begin to swim and feed for themselves.
-At this stage they are called Fry.
-It's also at this time that they start their journey downstream.
-They wil spend up to 2 years as a fry.
+At this stage, they are called Fry.
+It’s also at this time that they start their journey downstream.
+They will spend up to 2 years as a fry.

 Adult salmon spend 2 to 4 years in the ocean swimming and feeding throughout the Gulf of Alaska and the Bering Sea.
-They grow to their adult size and develop unique adult markings that identify them as Reds.
-Once they reach full maturity, they return to their 'home stream' to spawn.
+Once they reach full maturity, they return to their ‘home stream’ to spawn.

 Upon reaching their birth rivers and streams, the adult salmon re-adapt to the fresh water and begin their upstream journey.
 At this time, they cease to feed and live on the stores of fat within their bodies.
 Both male and female salmon will die a few weeks after spawning.